Fantastic Metamorphoses, Other Worlds : Ways of Telling the Self by Marina Warner

 [Warner, M. (2004) Fantastic Metamorphoses, Other Worlds: Ways of Telling the Self. (s.l.): Oxford University Press.]

-Metamorphoses is a natural biological process of development involving seeming sudden change, such as a caterpillar changing into a butterfly.
+Metamorphosis is a natural biological process of development involving seemingly sudden change, such as a caterpillar changing into a butterfly.
 While encased in a chrysalis and outwardly in stasis it has actually been undergoing a slow but life altering transformation.

 We partly create our identity by writing a narrative of our lives, but our identity is also culturally and socially formed by our context in time and space.
-For example an ancient Egyptian slave, modern city dweller, white privileged male, black women all have very different identities quite apart from their self written narratives/understanding.
+For example an Ancient Egyptian slave, modern city dweller, white privileged male, black woman all have very different identities quite apart from their self written narratives/understanding.

 I think art is one way of exploring and reinforcing our identity.
 It can do this consciously by a knowing examination of ourselves and our world, such as medieval paintings of hell, or in an unknowing way as in an expression of our identity in abstract expressionism.

 The psychology of identity is a huge subject… as is its exploration in the written and visual media.
 We are all frightened at a very deep level of losing our ‘self’ and the arts allow us to examine our fears so it is not surprising that so many stories weave around identity.